 The fact is this: the Health and Safety at Work Act 1974 (HASAWA) was introduced in 1974, in those years that the older generation refer to as “back in my day” normally when they’re about to spout into “we didn’t need health and safety, we just didn’t have accidents”.

 I’ve got statistics on common sense

-I mean, they’re wrong of course, they did have accidents, plenty of them, shocking, horrible and often fatal accidents, which is why the HASAWA was brought in to begin with.
-What they didn’t have ‘in their day’ was the power to share important messages like this generation do.
+I mean, they’re wrong of course, they did have accidents, plenty of them, shocking, horrible and often fatal accidents, which is why the HASAWA was brought in, to begin with.
+What they didn’t have “in their day” was the power to share important messages as this generation do.
 Yes, they got a daily paper – but we can search the entire world’s worth of daily papers to look at what has gone on in a day in any given place.
-We have the power to share something we find shocking, relevant or interesting with thousands of people with just a click, Health and Safety hasn’t gone mad.
+We have the power to share something we find shocking, relevant or interesting with thousands of people with just a click, Health and Safety haven’t gone mad.
 We just use that as a terrible excuse to make silly, avoidable mistakes.

 Please think back a little harder!

 With all due respect, it may be that those lacking ‘common sense’ – or as I like to call it ‘an awareness of hazards, accident and incident prevention and safe systems of work’ were simply killed off.

 HASAWA is there to protect you!
 Take advantage!

 And actually, it probably wasn’t their awareness of hazards, accident and incident prevention and safe systems of work that failed them, it was the fact that the people at the top of the business, those ordering in the new COSHH products, the ones arranging dangerous tasks and duties, the guys quite often in charge of delivering a wage slip at the end of the month, never once stopped to think “can we do this in a safer way?” and pass their findings onto the people following instructions at the bottom of the line.